 Thematic Photobooks system for autistic children

 Through personalized visual stories built from the child’s own experiences, learning becomes clearer, more predictable, and emotionally meaningful.
-Instead of relying only on verbal explanations or standardized materials, the Thematic Photobooks System supports a gradual transition from guided participation toward more confident and self-directed action in everyday life.
+Instead of relying only on verbal explanations or standardized materials, the Thematic Photobooks system supports a gradual transition from guided participation toward more confident and self-directed action in everyday life.

 Why Meaningful Visual Experience Supports Autism Development